Easy 4th of July Decorations

 Red, White, and Blue Fan Favors

-Paper fans help guests keep cool on hot summer days.
+Paper fans help guests keep cool at outdoor summer parties.
 These darling ones add patriotic flair to any event.
 Insert sturdy straws or dowels between the ends of opened mini decorative paper fans.
 Glue a circle of firework-pattern paper to the center.

 Editor's Tip: Find fans at a local party supply store; look for fans that are intended to hang by a string.